StochasticBiology/melas-heteroplasmy/README.md

 ## Wrapper script
 The script `run.sh --demo` executes a fast demo run of the pipeline. `run.sh --full` performs the full analysis for the paper, using more computer time.
 Raw output goes to `src/simulate`; plots in PDF and PNG format go to `src/plot`.

-You may need to run `dos2unix run.sh` first to fix line endings if you're on a linux machine.

 ## Run MCMC
 MCMC and model simulation is done with `met_hast.c` in `src/simulate`.
 This takes command-line arguments: `met_hast.ce [demo] [regulariser scale] [random seed]`. `[demo]` is 1 for the fast demo version and 0 for the full simulation; `[regulariser scale]` is 0.1 by default; `[random seed]` is 42 by default.